 Teaching, just as learning, is an exciting and integral part of an academic journey.
 It is my belief that there are three essential aspects that will help students find the same passion and dedication I see in my collaborators and myself in academia.

 The first necessary element to achieve this goal is simply to have fun at what you do.
-Things will stick with a learner a lot easier, if it is not forced onto them in a tedious way.
-As I do not consider one teaching method to be superior to the others, I aim to engage in the classroom by using a mix of teacher-centered (lecture, demonstration, team-teaching) and pupil-centered (discussion and seminars) lecture styles.
+Knowledge will stick with a student easier, if it is not forced onto them in a tedious way, which can be achieved by a mixture of lecture, variation in presentation style, as well as open exchange of experiences of success and failure related to the topics.

-The second essential part of learning, which will further enhance the first, is by considering that most of what we learn has been proven useful in some area of life.
-There are applications to real world challenges in most cases which should and will be highlighted.
-While it is essential to build a good theoretical foundation, most students are highly interested in how the things they have just learned can be applied.
-Therefore, I will ensure that there are real world examples as part of the lectures, either already in industrial use or as part of ongoing research.
+The second essential part of learning, which will further enhance the first, is by considering that most of what we learn has been proven useful in some area of life and across disciplines.
+There are applications to real world challenges in most cases which should be highlighted in any classroom.
+While it is essential to build a good theoretical foundation, many students are interested in how their newly gained knowledge can be applied.

 The third aspect combines and reinforces the first two.
 Instead of 'dry' education, the application of the learned elements to controlled environments through 'experimentation' not only reinforces the material, but also allows the learners to dive into issues that will inevitably occur while creating their own projects.
 Practical and 'real world' advice and interpretations build a cornerstone of what I consider key elements of academic guidance.